Years go by, fashion changes, but the things that really successful people do each day are timeless.

 9. Leverage technology.

-In the early years of Mad Men, the new technology was television, which was quickly becoming the most effective medium of its time to communicate marketing messages.
+In the early years of Mad Men, the new technology was television, which was quickly becoming the most effective medium of its time for communicating marketing messages.
 Part of the protagonists' success involved their ability to pivot and take advantage of it.
 The technology has changed--boy, has it ever--but the lesson is the same.
 You can either be an early adapter or an also-ran.

 10. Enjoy the roller coaster.